 about whether Irish soda bread should be made from white or whole wheat flour,

 so to satisfy both camps, this recipe uses both.
-We are also adding a
+I also like to add a

-little sugar for sweetness and a small handful of old fashioned rolled
+little sugar for sweetness but this, along with a small handful of old fashioned rolled

 quick light hand for both mixing and kneading of the dough.
 Once the dough